 Google Workspace accounts maintained an “indefinite” place in CCIT’s educational services partnerships.
 Indefinite is not forever, however, and this is now reflected most notably in changes to Google Workspace for alumni and former staff.
-This webpage explores how upcoming Google Workspace changes will or will not impact various groups, so we encourage viewership of the information and taking the necessary actions.
+Students admitted in Spring 2024 will also be using Microsoft Exchange and Outlook as their only email accounts (@clemson.edu), while still having access to other applications in Google Workspace like Google Drive, Slides, etc. This webpage explores how upcoming Google Workspace changes will or will not impact various groups, so we encourage viewership of the information and taking the necessary actions.
 Click on each word group listed below for information to drop down.

 Google recently began charging universities for the use of mail and storage.
 This was a surprise – and a disappointment – to Clemson and the rest of the higher education community, as it represented a sudden and significant change to the cost equation.
 Clemson is moving away from using Google services for incoming students and will migrate current students to a platform where we have better control of costs and security over the next few years.
 While one might be tempted to focus on this element – cost – as the reasoning, it was only a part of our decision.